2i2c-org/team-compass/engineering/workflow/default-workflow.md

 - Have at least one team member assigned to each item on the board
 :::

 The Sprint Board is broken down into different columns that represent the teams delivery workflow.
-The team own the design of this workflow and should change the workflow process that best suit their way of work to optimize for sustainable delivery.
+The team owns the design of this workflow and should change the workflow process that best suits their way of working to optimize for sustainable delivery.

 The current queues of work represented by the board are: